 Just a selection of examples from the ToodleBit curriculum.

-A great year 5/6 project.
-The class design, make and code their own anemometers.
-Lots of computer science, design technology, science and problem solving.
+A great year 5 or 6 project.
+Pupils design, make and code their own anemometers.
+Lots of computer science, design technology, science and problem solving used within this project.
 Part of Unit 6.

 Pupils learn how to code their Micro:Bits to send messages across the classroom.
 Includes background information about Morse Code.
 Part of Unit 3.

-Connecting external inputs / outputs to the Micro:Bit.
-Pupils get to code their keyboard to play a couple of notes.
+By connecting external inputs / outputs to the Micro:Bit, pupils can code their keyboard to play musical notes.
 Part of Unit 2.

 Racing the buggy

-Part of Unit 7, coding a remote control buggy.
-Pupils have to code both the buggy and the remote controller.
+Part of Unit 7 - coding a remote control buggy.
+Pupils code both a buggy and the remote controller.
 This follows a series of lessons during which pupils work together to solve challenges based on the buggy.
-Includes various sensors including the crash and sonar sensor.
+Includes various sensors such as the crash and sonar sensor.

-Using the parts from the buggys, pupils design, make and code their own junk model cars/drag racers.
+Using the internal components from the buggys, pupils design, make and code their own junk model cars/drag racers.
 The project looks at friction, aerodynamics and the maths involved in timing the cars over a set distance.